Usability Testing: The Eye-Opening Power of Watching Real Users in Action

 Example: Real-Life Impact of Usability Testing

-Let’s say you’re testing a new recipe app, and you’ve set up a task for users to find, save, and later access a recipe.
-In usability testing, you notice that users easily find and save recipes but struggle to locate the “Saved Recipes” section later.
-Observing this issue firsthand highlights a gap in the navigation, prompting you to add a more visible “Saved Recipes” button to the homepage.
-Without usability testing, this user confusion might have only surfaced after launch, potentially frustrating early adopters.
+Suppose you are testing a new recipe app and have configured tasks for users to locate, save, and subsequently access a recipe.
+Users readily identify and save recipes in usability testing, but they struggle to find the “Saved Recipes” part afterward.
+Seeing this problem personally exposes a navigation gap that calls for you to include a more obvious “Saved Recipes” button on the homepage.
+Without usability testing, this user uncertainty could have only been apparent following release, therefore aggravating early users.

 Prev Next